 The two theme parks are linked by CityWalk, an entertainment zone with clubs, shops, themed restaurants, and the theater for Blue Man Group show.

-Nearby are Universal's three hotels: The Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort.
+Nearby are Universal's three hotels: The Portofino Bay Hotel, Hard Rock Hotel, and the Royal Pacific Resort.
 Guests get fast-lane access to popular rides!
 All these properties connect to the theme parks by walkways and by free boat shuttles.

-Size is manageable: Islands of Adventure is 110 acres, Universal Studios Florida is 125 acres (compared to 107 acres, 300, 154, and 500 acres of the four Disney World parks.)
+The size is manageable: Islands of Adventure is 110 acres, Universal Studios Florida is 125 acres (compared to 107 acres, 300, 154, and 500 acres of the four Disney World parks.)
 Both Islands of Adventure and Universal Studios Florida can probably be visited in one day with some type of fast ride access (see below), though two days would be better, and Harry Potter fans may require more time in the popular (and crowded) Wizarding World.

 Both Islands of Adventure and Universal Studios Florida have top attractions for all ages.

-Highlights for Little Kids
+For Little Kids

 Little kids love Seuss Landing, based on the books of Dr. Seuss.
-Cat in the Hat ride and One Fish Two Fish are highlighted.
+The Cat in the Hat ride and One Fish Two Fish are highlighted.

 Also for young kids: Camp Jurassic is a giant play zone with slides, rope bridges, and water squirters.
-Nearby is Pteranadon Flyer: head to this one early in the morning, as wait times, quickly get long.
+Nearby is Pteranadon Flyer -- head to this one early in the morning, as wait times, quickly get long.

 The younger set will also like the Character Breakfast at Islands of Adventure, an all-you-can-eat buffet with characters Spiderman, Cat in the Hat, and Thing 1 and Thing 2.
-(Some mornings only; check for updates.)

 Any kid at least 40" high will probably be clamoring to ride The Amazing Adventures of Spider-Man, an exciting 3-D simulator thrill ride that got even better with a makeover in 2012.

 Islands of Adventure has three fun wet rides.
-Dudley Do-Right's Ripsaw Falls, in Toon Lagoon, is similar to Disney's Splash Mountain; you will get completely soaked.
+Dudley Do-Right's Ripsaw Falls in Toon Lagoon is similar to Disney's Splash Mountain; you will get completely soaked.
 Popeye and Bluto's Bilge-Rat Barges will soak you, too.
 The Jurassic Park ride is a top attraction, and finishes with a good chute drop - expect to get wet.